Electronic structure, metamagnetism and thermopower of LaSiFe$_{12}$ and interstitially doped LaSiFe$_{12}$: Introduction

-We note that no systematic investigation of the effect of interstitial $s$-block or $p$-block elements on the electronic, lattice and magnetic properties of La(Fe,Si)$_{13}$ has been carried out to date.
+We note that no systematic investigation of the effect of interstitial $s$-block or $p$-block elements on the electronic, lattice and magnetic properties of La(Fe,Si)$_{13}$ had been carried out before this work.
 The work presented here, using a theoretical approach based on DFT, attempts to describe the effect of the size of four different dopants and their valence electrons to understand how interstitials can influence the magnetocaloric performance of these alloys.
+We use our calculated electronic density of states to further examine two experimental quantities linked to the entropy change present at $T_C$.
+Firstly, we infer changes in magneto-elastic coupling and in phonon entropy on heating through $T_C$ by calculating the fermionic entropy due to the itinerant electrons.
+Secondly, we predict the electron thermopower in a spin-mixing, high temperature limit and compare our findings to recent literature data.
 We describe our theoretical methods in section~\ref{sec_methods} before presenting our results and discussion in section~\ref{sec_res-dis}.
 Conclusions are drawn in section~\ref{sec_conc}.